iltuoconsulenteit/DocCropper/README.md

 features remain visible only to developer licenses until promoted.

 Plugins include:
-`sign` for local page stamping, `mobilesign` for signing from a smartphone and `remotesign` for Docuseal or other external services.
+`sign` for local page stamping, `mobilesign` for signing from a smartphone, `docuseal` for uploading PDFs to a Docuseal instance, and `remotesign` for external command based signing.
 The Free edition only allows stamping one page with the `sign` plugin, while Pro removes this limit.
 `mobilesign` is an add-on for Pro users and included in the Full edition.
 The mobile signing page includes a disclaimer that DocCropper and its authors accept no liability for illegal use.
 After scanning the QR code the phone fetches all